kwebio/shoebox/README.md

 ShoeBox is a [Kotlin](http://kotlinlang.org/) library for object persistence that supports change observers.

-ShoeBox was created as a simple persistence layer for [Kweb](http://kweb.io/) applications, motivated by the lack of simple peristence mechanisms that support observation.
+ShoeBox was created as a persistence layer for [Kweb](http://kweb.io/) applications, motivated by the lack of simple persistence mechanisms that support observation.
 However, ShoeBox is standalone and has no dependency on Kweb.

 ### Features